hermannm/devlog-kotlin/README.md

 ```

 This is useful when you are throwing an exception from somewhere down in the stack, but do logging
-further up the stack, and you have structured data that you want to attach to the exception log.
-In
+further up the stack, and you have structured data at the throw-site that you want to attach to the
-this case, one may typically resort to string concatenation, but this class allows you to have the
+exception log.
+In this case, one may typically resort to string concatenation, but
-benefits of structured logging for exceptions as well.
+`ExceptionWithLoggingContext` allows you to have the benefits of structured logging for exceptions
+as well.

 For more detailed documentation of the classes and functions provided by the library, see
 <https://devlog-kotlin.hermannm.dev>.